 Whether it’s general difficulty sleeping or anxiety specific to the experience of flying, sleeping on a plane can be a challenge for many people, and there’s no hack to magically fix it.
 The people around us who are not sleeping can present a particular challenge for weary travelers trying to get a few hours of sleep during a long flight.

-Learning how to sleep on a plane is an acquired skill, rather than a hack, but with practice and perhaps some guidance from a professional sleep therapist or a prescription from a health care provider, anyone can learn to sleep on a plane (though for many of us, the process of learning how may take some experimentation.)
+For most of us, learning how to sleep on a plane is an acquired skill rather than a hack.
+However, with some strategies and perhaps some help from a sleep therapist or a primary health care provider, anyone can sleep on a plane.

 Here are my best tips for sleeping on a plane, tips I’ve developed through solo travel around the world in the last eight years:

 1. For better sleep on a plane, book the window seat

 Travelers will debate for infinity about whether aisle or window seats are better, but when it comes to flights where you need to get some shut-eye, there’s little debate that a window seat is the next best thing if first-class flat-lay seats are out of your budget.

 If possible, try to get a window seat during the seat selection phase of booking your flight online.
 If you don’t manage to snag a window seat during this phase of travel planning, you can also try and check-in with a live agent at the airport.
 Politely request that if a window seat is available that you are placed in it- often, simply asking can get your seat moved.
 (Exception: American Airlines, in an apparent effort to punish budget flyers, does not permit any seat changes for base-level economy tickets, even when a flight takes off mostly-empty)